 Use dynamic text to create neighbor labels

-See Page name, number, and page count above.
+See Page name, Page number, and Page count above.

 A neighbor label with a value.
-These tags are constructed such that <dyn type="page" property="Field_Name">, where Field Name is the name of the attribute field holding the name value of the adjacent, or neighboring, page in a particular direction.
+These tags are constructed as <dyn type="page" property="Field_Name">, where Field Name is the name of the attribute field holding the name value of the adjacent, or neighboring, page in a particular direction.

 |<dyn type="page" property="PageName_E"/>|